-This study presents a new model that demonstrates properties of motor adaptation such as short-term/long-term savings, inference and spntaneous rebound.
+This study presents a new model that demonstrates properties of motor adaptation such as short-term/long-term savings, inference and spontaneous rebound.
 They suggest that the CNS both estimates the sources and the relevance of disturbances.
-This model could be an answer to the deficiencies of the linear model. (by Y.Z)
+This model could be an answer to the deficiencies of the linear model. (by Y.Z.)

 Max Berniker and Konrad Kording "Estimating the sources of motor errors for adaptation and generalization"

 The authors showed that a model that estimates the source of motor errors (either world or body) can explain adaptaion and generalization in reaching movement experiments.
 Instead of explaining adapataion and generalization in terms of intrinsic or extrinsic coordinate frames, they provide evidence for an internal probabilistic model that updates limb and world paramaters.
 The CNS may be constatnly updating these parameters to understand adapt to disturbances and generalize to other workspaces or limbs. (by S.P.)

 Wang, Jinsung and Robert L. Sainburg "Interlimb Transfer of Novel Inertial Dynamics Is Asymmetrical "